-Designing an imperceptibly degraded GCD, i.e., one indistinguishable from a full-resolution display, is desirable but difficult [10].
-However, for certain tasks, such as visual search, the reduction in resolution may not necessarily interfere with user performance, even if the peripheral degradation of a GCD is quite noticeable.
-Given sufficient accuracy in tracking the user's eye movements and a sufficiently fast moving foveal region, a GCD with two resolution regions can moderately degrade the peripheral region, while still producing search performance comparable to a full-resolution display-a foveal region of a 5° viewing angle was found to be sufficient for this purpose [10].
+tain tasks, such as visual search, the reduction in resolution may not necessarily interfere with user performance, even if the peripheral degradation of a GCD is quite noticeable.
+Given sufficient accuracy in tracking the user's eye movements and a sufficiently fast-moving foveal region, a GCD with two resolution regions can moderately degrade the peripheral region, while still producing search performance comparable to a full-resolution display-a foveal region of a 5° viewing angle was sufficient for this purpose [10].

-Prior research of gaze-contingent displays has mainly addressed lossy resolution compression of peripheral image regions.
-New research extends gaze-contingent displays to support arbitrary resolution maps, which allow exploring two new aspects of GCDs [8].
-First, this enhancement allows creating foveal regions of arbitrary shape and size with peripheral regions degraded by arbitrary means, e.g., color or contrast reduction, not only resolution.
-The decoupling of resolution degradation from rendering allows the generation of high quality images with minimal artifacts at real-time display frame rates [8].
+Prior research of GCDs has mainly addressed lossy resolution compression of peripheral image regions.
+New research extends GCDs to support arbitrary resolution maps, which allow exploring two new aspects of GCDs [8].
+First, this enhancement allows creating foveal regions of arbitrary shape and size with peripheral regions degraded by arbitrary means, for example, color or contrast reduction, not only resolution.
+The decoupling of resolution degradation from rendering allows the generation of high-quality images with minimal artifacts at real-time display frame rates [8].
 Second, this GCD system allows the display of multiple foveal regions at the same time.
 Multiple foveal regions provide a suitable display strategy for future systems capable of predicting the user's next point of focus.

-Gaze-contingent displays have been successfully deployed to save rendering effort [4].
+GCDs have been successfully deployed to save rendering effort [4].
 However, while peripheral content is rendered in low resolution, the display hardware on which it is displayed is still the same resolution as any other part of the screen surface.
 On large screens, where the greater part of the screen surface maps to the user's peripheral vision, this seems especially wasteful of the hardware.
 This aspect is addressed by focus plus context screens-an attempt to make better use of display hardware.